 Making the batter is pretty easy.
 No special tools, just a couple of bowls, a whisk, and a baking dish.
 First, I chop the apples.
 I take the skin off, but if you prefer, you can leave it on (some types of apples have thicker skin than others).

-For the batter, I combine the flour with the spices.
-In a separate bowl, I whisk the yogurt, oil, sugars, eggs, and vanilla.
-Then, to the wet mixture, I add the flour with the spices and gently mix.
-Before the flour has been fully incorporated, I add the chopped apples and finish mixing.
+Step 4: To the wet mixture, add the flour with the spices and gently mix.
+Before the flour has been fully incorporated, add the chopped apples and finish mixing.

-I line a springform with parchment paper and transfer the batter to the dish spreading evenly.
-If I’m using caramel, I add a few dollops of it on top of the batter.
-Using a toothpick, I make swirls around the top.
+If using caramel, add a few dollops on top of the batter.
+Using a toothpick, make swirls around the top.

-I bake it on the middle rack at 350F (180C) for about 35 minutes, or till a toothpick comes out clean.
+Step 6: Bake on the middle rack at 350F (180C) for about 35 minutes, or until a toothpick comes out clean.
 Let it sit a bit before removing the springform and transferring it to a cooling rack.

 If you have any leftovers, you can store them covered at room temperature for up to 3 days.
-I haven’t tried freezing it; I assume it will be fine, but when I try, I will confirm.
+I haven’t tried freezing it.
+I assume it will be fine, but when I try, I will confirm.
 I really hope you’ll give this recipe a try.
-It’s a truly delicious, easy Apple cake that you can make again and again.
+It’s a truly delicious and easy apple cake that you can make again and again.

 More yummy recipes!

-EASY AND DELICIOUS BLUEBERRY YOGURT CAKE RECIPE – Simple and so delicious, this Blueberry Yogurt Cake is quick and easy to make.
-It’s perfect with a morning cup of coffee or tea, an afternoon snack, or just because a cake is always a good idea.
+Blueberry yogurt cake – Simple and so delicious, this blueberry yogurt cake is quick and easy to make.
 It’s soft and moist, with juicy blueberries in every bite and a touch of lemon zest.
 You’ll love this one, I promise!

 Let’s connect!